victorrentea/victorrentea.github.io/blog/exceptions.md

 Because Java is a 25-years old language.
 25 years is a long time to carry some baggage.
 So Lombok is effectively hacking the language to make us write less and more focussed code.
 As [my tweet puts it](https://twitter.com/VictorRentea/status/1282566184672665601), when people get tired of Java’s verbosity, they usually face a decision: become a Scala or Clojure scientist, Kotlin hacker or start cheating Java with Lombok.

 But if you run the project now with an incorrect configuration (just mess a bit with the config.properties), you’ll see a stack trace again!
 Why?!
 Because the Global Exception Handler was only catching `RuntimeExceptions`, but suddenly we have hidden checked exceptions sneaking around.

 Don’t worry: changing `RuntimeException` to `Exception` in our Global Exception Handler fixes the issue.
 Here’s the [final commit on this section](https://github.com/victorrentea/exceptions-guide/commit/85b43e6c5a1521a9202672d659e1e8b8319cfe3f).

-## Handling NullPointerException
+## Avoiding NullPointerException
-From all the standard Java exceptions, I want to talk about a single one: the terrible `NullPointerException`, NPE in short.
+From all the standard Java exceptions, let's talk about the terrible `NullPointerException`, NPE in short.
 A 2016 [study](https://www.overops.com/blog/the-top-10-exceptions-types-in-production-java-applications-based-on-1b-events/) awarded NPE the 1st place in the topmost frequent Java exceptions occurring in production.
 We’ll explore two techniques to fight it: the self-testing data model and the meaningful null.

 At the beginning of this article, we saw an NPE swallowed by the Diaper Anti-Pattern.
 If you recall, that exception was caused by **invalid data: a null**, an Order without an offer date.
 Once the business confirmed that every Order in the system must always have the offer date set, how would you enforce this rule?
 There are many ways to implement it: validation at creation and update time, using ifs or `javax.validation` annotations, or even validation via the entity constructor.
 Let’s explore the last one.